 I mention it a lot but I like Emanuel Hedberg’s Patreon because he has Guitar Pro files of some of the compositions he makes and they’re notated well.
 He also uses the text editor like what’s shown here to write little notes and comments about what he has made.

-He uses it for music theory analysis or maybe just explaining something that isn’t clearly notated with traditional notation.
+He uses it for music theory analysis or maybe just to explain something that isn’t clearly notated with traditional notation.
 It’s super easy to do too, you just have to hit “t” on your keyboard to start as the image above suggests.

 20) Uses All Standard Notation Functions, Symbols, & Terms